-8.03.040 - Commercial permit requirements.
+8.03.40 - Commercial permit requirements.

-It is unlawful for any person to operate or maintain a commercial holding facility or any similar establishment, except a licensed veterinary hospital or clinic, unless such person first obtains a regulatory permit from the appropriate animal control agency, in addition to all other required licenses.
+It is unlawful for any person to operate or maintain a commercial holding facility or any similar establishment, except a licensed veterinary hospital or clinic, unless such person first obtains a regulatory permit from the division, in addition to all other required licenses.
 All applications for permits to operate such establishments shall be submitted, together with the required permit fee, on a form provided by the division.
-Before the permit is issued, approval must be granted by the Salt Lake County Health Department, and appropriate zoning authority and the division.
+Before the permit is issued, approval must be granted by the Salt Lake County Health Department, appropriate zoning authority and the division.